-Estimate the number and type of families that will benefit from the proposed activities 1893 LMA Location Description Corner Paka Drive/Laukona Street, Lihue, HI 96766 Planned Activities Laukona Park Improvements - Department of Parks and Recreation will expand recreational opportunities at the park and provide access in compliance with Americans with Disabilities Act (ADA) for the residents of a low- to moderate-income neighborhood.
-4 Project Name KCHA Homebuyer Loan Program RLF Target Area Island of Kauai Goals Supported HO-1 Needs Addressed Housing and Special Needs Housing - Homeowner Funding CDBG: \$250,000 Description Kauai County Housing Agency Homebuyer Loan Program RLF (\$250,000) will dedicate its revolving loan funds to continue its mortgage financing for low-cost primary or gap loans for first-time homebuyers.
+Estimate the number and type of families that will benefit from the proposed activities 139 - LMC - presumed benefit: homeless Location Description Various locations Planned Activities Project HiEHiE - Kauai, Project Vision Hawaii will support direct staffing, mobile operations, and delivery of health and hygiene services to people experiencing homelessness.
+5 Project Name KCHA Homebuyer Loan Program RLF Target Area Island of Kauai Goals Supported HO-1 Needs Addressed Housing and Special Needs Housing - Homeowner Funding CDBG: \$250,000 Description Kauai County Housing Agency Homebuyer Loan Program RLF (\$250,000) will use dedicated revolving loan funds to continue its low-cost, primary or gap mortgage financing program for first-time homebuyers.
 The activity is eligible under 24 CFR 570.201(n), matrix code 13B.
-Additionally, the activity meets CDBG national objective under 24 CFR 570.208(a)(3), low-to moderate-income households or LMH.
+Additionally, the project meets the CDBG program national objective under 24 CFR 570.208(a)(3), low- to moderate-income households or LMH.
 KCHA will obtain data to determine total household size and income utilizing the agency's Verification of Income and Asset Policy and HUD's Part 5 definition of annual income in order to verify that the income is at or below 80% of HUD's income limits for Kauai County.
-Other leveraged funds: \$0 Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 1 LMH Location Description 4444 Rice Street, Suite 330, Lihue, HI 96766 Planned Activities Kauai County Housing Agency Homebuyer Loan Program RLF - will dedicate its revolving loan funds to continue its mortgage financing for low-cost primary or gap loans for first-time homebuyers.
-Project Name KCHA Home Purchase Program RLF
+Other leveraged funds: \$0 Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 1 Location Description 4444 Rice Street, Suite 330, Lihue, HI 96766 Planned Activities Kauai County Housing Agency Homebuyer Loan Program RLF will dedicate its revolving loan funds to continue mortgage financing for low-cost primary or gap loans for first-time homebuyers.
+6 Project Name KCHA Home Purchase Program RLF Target Area Island of Kauai

-5 Target Area Island of Kauai Goals Supported HO-1 Needs Addressed Housing and Special Needs Housing - Homeowner Funding CDBG: \$250,000 Description Kauai County Housing Agency Home Purchase Program (\$250,000) will use dedicated revolving loan funds to continue its program that purchases affordably priced homes on Kauai to resell to eligible, first-time, low- to moderate-income families by way of the County's 90-year Ground Lease Program.
+Goals Supported HO-1

+Needs Addressed Housing and Special Needs Housing - Homeowner

+Funding CDBG: \$250,000

+Description Kauai County Housing Agency Home Purchase Program (\$250,000) will use dedicated revolving loan funds to continue its program that purchases affordably priced homes on Kauai to resell to eligible, first-time, low- to moderate-income families by way of the County's 90-year Ground Lease Program.
 The activity is eligible under 24 CFR 570.201(n), matrix code 13B.
-Additionally, the activity meets CDBG national objective under 24 CFR 570.208(a)(3), low- to moderate-income households or LMH.
+Additionally, the project meets the CDBG program national objective under 24 CFR 570.208(a)(3), low- to moderate-income households or LMH.
 KCHA will obtain data to determine total household size and annual income by utilizing the agency's Verification of Income and Asset Policy and HUD's Part 5 definition of annual income in order to verify that income is at or below 80% of HUD's Income Limits for Kauai County.
+Other leveraged funds: \$0

+Target Date 6/30/2023

-Other leveraged funds: \$0 Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 1 LMH Location Description 4444 Rice Street, Suite 330, Lihue, HI 96766 Planned Activities Kauai County Housing Agency Home Purchase Program - will use dedicated revolving loan funds to continue its program that purchases affordably priced homes on Kauai to resell to eligible, first-time, low- to moderate-income families by way of the County's 90-year Ground Lease Program.
-6 Project Name (ALTERNATE) Homeownership Education and Counseling Target Area Island of Kauai Goals Supported Needs Addressed Community Development Needs - Public Services Funding :
+Estimate the number and type of families that will benefit from the proposed activities 1

+Location Description 4444 Rice Street, Suite 330, Lihue, HI 96766

+Planned Activities Kauai County Housing Agency Home Purchase Program will use dedicated revolving loan funds to continue its program that purchases affordably priced homes on Kauai to resell to eligible, first-time, low- to moderate-income families by way of the County's 90-year Ground Lease Program.

+7 Project Name General Administration

+Target Area Island of Kauai

+Goals Supported A-1

+Needs Addressed

+Funding CDBG: \$141,613